sydasif/python-book/docs/source/02_basic/01_variable.md

 # Python Variables

-A variable is a storage location with a name and a value in Python, variables are names that can be assigned a value and then used to refer to that value in your code.
+A variable is a storage location with a name and a value in Python, variables are names that can be assigned to a value and then used to refer to that value in your code.
 Variables are fundamental to programming for two reasons:

-- variables keep values accessible
+- Variables keep values accessible
-- variables give values context
+- Variables give values perception

 ## Creating Variables